carpentries/docs.carpentries.org/source/handbooks/lesson_program_governors.md

 ## Communication and Collaboration Spaces

 ### Etherpad

+The Carpentries uses {{'[Etherpad]({})'.format(etherpad)}} as a collaborative note-taking tool during workshops, training, and other Carpentries-related events.
 Below is a list of Etherpads relevant to serving as a Lesson Program Governor.

 *  {{'[Pad-of-pads]({}/pad-of-pads)'.format(etherpad)}}: A list of The Carpentries' most commonly used Etherpads and other resources.
 * {{'[Community Discussions Etherpad]({}/community-discussions)'.format(etherpad)}}: an etherpad for signing up to upcoming discussion events.
 If the LPGC schedules any discussions e.g. to consult with the lesson program community on a topic, these events will be listed here.